-Third party forms - These are any documents the physician is requested to complete by any person or organization other than the physician and patient, such as a government department or agency (e.g., WCB), private non-governmental sectors such as lawyers, SGI or private insurance companies, employer, educational institution, etc.
+Third party forms - These are any documents the physician is requested to complete by any person or organization other than the physician and patient, such as a government department or agency [e.g., the Workers' Compensation Board (WCB) or extra-provincial equivalent, private non-governmental sectors such as lawyers, Saskatchewan Government Insurance (SGI) or private insurance companies, employer, educational institution, etc.]

-Certificate of absence - Sometimes referred to as a 'sick note', this is a note documenting a patient's absence from work due to illness.
+Certificates of absence - Sometimes referred to as 'sick notes', these are notes documenting a patient's absence from work due to illness.